-Companies are looking for more effective and efficient ways to operationalize Windows Virtual Desktop.
+Companies are looking for more effective and efficient ways to operationalize Azure Virtual Desktop.

 Throughout the last couple of weeks, I have been talking to dozens of companies (and many more before joining Nerdio, of course).
-Obviously, one of the things that stands out is that Windows Virtual Desktop is in (very) high demand, I’m not telling you anything new.
-However, most organisations are looking for better and easier ways to setup, manage, and maintain WVD, which is actually one of the biggest challenges for most companies today.
+Obviously, one of the things that stands out is that Azure Virtual Desktop is in (very) high demand, I’m not telling you anything new.
+However, most organizations are looking for better and easier ways to setup, manage, and maintain AVD, which is actually one of the biggest challenges for most companies today.

 There are two kinds of IT professionals.

 When it comes to IT pros you roughly have two kinds; the tech savvy “I really like to dig in” kind of sysadmin, and the more all-round and laid-back (in a good way) “I don’t want to spend my free time getting to know (new) technology” kind of sysadmin.

 The latter doesn’t mind digging in a bit and to stay current in general but has no interest in going all in, all the time.
 He or she likes it when things are automated for them.
 They like to work with “to the point” graphical user interfaces – that being AVD or any other type of service/technology, like VDI in the past, for example.
 They’ll keep their certifications up to date, but won’t become an automation, PowerShell, or scripting guru anytime soon.
 It’s a job they love, it gives them fulfillment, but that’s it.
 And that is more than OK!